Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `collection` (object, required): A single STAC-based collection object as defined by the openEO API (`GET /collections/{collection_id}`).
-- `mapOptions` (object): For fine-tuning the behavior of the map that displays the collection's spatial extent.
+- `mapOptions` / `map-options` (object): For fine-tuning the behavior of the map that displays the collection's spatial extent.
 Entirely optional.
 Possible keys:
   - `height` (string): Height of the map container div.
 Defaults to `"300px"`.
   - `width` (string): Width of the map container div.
 Defaults to `"auto"`.
   - `wrapAroundAntimeridian` (boolean): Whether the world map wraps around the antimeridian (defined the other way round it's also known as "noWrap").
 Defaults to `false`.